Our Board of Directors helps to ensure the continued success of the EduNations mission.

 George is passionate about making a difference in the lives of others, God has shown us love and we are to give that very same love to the world.
 George received his undergraduate degree from La Roche College in Accounting and Finance in 2010 and received his masters degree in International Business from Point Park University in 2013.
 He now works at the Bank of New York Mellon.

 Jeff is an urologist with a passion for medical education and missions.
-He was graduated from Spring Arbor University, the University of Michigan Medical School and completed his residency at Duke University.
-Currently on faculty at the University of Pittsburgh, he has been working to address medical needs in the villages and to develop relationships with other health care professionals and organizations in Sierra Leone.
+He was graduated from Spring Arbor University and the University of Michigan Medical School.
+He completed his residency at Duke University where he has recently returned to join the faculty working at Duke University Hospital and the Durham VA.
+He has been addressing medical needs in the villages and developing relationships with other health care professionals and organizations in Sierra Leone.
+He coordinated efforts in conjunction with Jericho Road to open and staff the Orfonthy Community Health Center and is involved in the agricultural work in the Pa Santigie Community Garden in Rokassa as well as EduNations Microfinance.

 Scott has made several trips to Sierra Leone on behalf of the Presbytery of the Alleghenies of the Evangelical Presbyterian Church, and has become an enthusiastic advocate of child sponsorships and the mission of Edunations.
 Scott received his M.Div. at Fuller Theological Seminary and has done post-graduate work at Blackfriars, University of Oxford.
 He is currently working on a D.Min. at Gordon Conwell Seminary.
 He is Pastor of Cup EPC in Beaver Falls, Pennsylvania.
 He and his wife Kristina have three grown children.
 Passions include music, hiking, and furthering the Kingdom of God.